matiasmanuelmontes/matiasmanuelmontes/README.md

 - 🔭 I’m currently open to work
 - 🌱 I’m a full stack developer
-- 👯 I’m looking to collaborate on javascript, react, redux, nodejs, sequelize, express and postgreSql proyects
+- 👯 I’m looking to collaborate on javascript, react, redux, nodejs, sequelize, express and postgreSql projects